andreburgaud/docker-playground/lambda_java/custom/README.md

 I had to modify the AWS example to get it running.

-The AWS project code is released under Apache-2.0 License.
-This modified project is released under the MIT license like the other Docker projects in this repo.
+The original [AWS project](https://github.com/aws/aws-lambda-java-libs/tree/master/aws-lambda-java-runtime-interface-client) is released under Apache-2.0 License.
+This modified project is released under the [MIT license](../../LICENSE.md) like the other Docker projects in this repo.

 ## Differences